mkoziri/TiViT-Piano/README.md

 NPZ artefacts can be rescored or re-evaluated without rerunning the forward pass.

+### Debugging mode

+Pass `--debug` to any calibration or evaluation entry point (for example `eval_thresholds.py`) to favour deterministic, single-process data loading when investigating individual clips.
+Debugging mode forces `num_workers=0`, disables `persistent_workers`, turns off pinned memory, and prints an acknowledgement before dataset construction so you can confirm the runtime surface has been adjusted.

 To recompute the default operating points from scratch, run the streaming calibration helper which emits running summaries to `calibration.json` and logs reliability diagrams: